CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 * Least frequented servers on the internet
 ** Hot Standby (manual panning) **

 In the case of a hot standby, a replacement system is also available, which is kept in parallel with the production system in parallel.
 The function of the productive system is monitored, in case of failure the replacement system becomes active.
 The change can be automatic or manual.
 For the automatic change, additional functionalities are required in the overall system.
 As the automatic detection of failures.
-This case is covered in the next section under "Clusters".
+This case will be covered in the next section under "Clusters".

 In order to keep the downtime as low as possible, the condition of the replacement system has to be checked continuously.